lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 }
 ```

 The job is almost done.
-To complete it, all we need to do is to add type checker to prevent developer from assigning values to `$spacing` that either `margin` or `padding` property doesn't accept, such as `auto`, because `padding: auto;` is not valid.
+To complete it, all we need to do is to add a validator to prevent developer from assigning values to `$spacing` that either `margin` or `padding` property doesn't accept, such as `auto`, because `padding: auto;` is not valid.
+For this purpose, we're going to create `_mixins.scss` and inside that file declare `validate-unit` which will be used in `_spacing.scss`.

-### End Result

-Done and done!
-We have a fully functioning utility class generator with a type-check guard.
-The `$spacing` map now only receives numerical values in px, em or rem.

 ```scss
 // _mixins.scss